-With the BUNN you can effortlessly brew from 4 cups to 10 cups, and like I said it really only take 3 minutes.
+With the BUNN you can effortlessly brew 4 cups of coffee up to 10 cups, and like I said it really only take 3 minutes.
 Just like the above drip coffee makers, the BUNN uses a spray head system to evenly coat the coffee grounds for better tasting final brew.
 Some other notable features include; a durable glass carafe, a porcelain-coated warming plate (with an on/off light), and a stainless steel internal hot water tank (not plastic).

 Zojirushi Fresh Brew Plus Coffee Maker (EC-YSC100)

 This next top rated auto drip coffee maker has been recommended to me by a close friend who recently purchased this brewer as a replacement for an aging BUNN.
 His first words to me regarding his new toy was that it made one of the finest cups of coffee he had tasted from a home drip brewer and it was on a par with those made by a professional Barista.
 Ok, he might have been going a bit too far when he mentioned it tasting better than coffee made by a Barista, but I do get his point.

-The design of the Zojirushi Fresh Brew Plus thermal carafe coffee maker is very similar to the above Bonavita and a first glance you could mistake then for being the same drip coffee machine.
+The design of the Zojirushi Fresh Brew Plus thermal carafe coffee maker is very similar to the above Bonavita and a first glance you could mistake them for being the same drip coffee machine.
 However, there are some subtle differences that keep them apart, let’s take a closer look.